Introduction to plugin development

 To summarize the documentation, the procedure is to:

-kubectl-foo to have a plugin that can be
+kubectl-foo (for example) to have a plugin that can be

-- Place the executable to a directory listed in user’s
+- Place the executable in a directory that is listed in the user’s

 kubectl command with a plugin.

-If you are writing a plugin in Go: Consider using the cli-runtime project
+Note: If you are writing a plugin in Go, consider using the cli-runtime project,

 which is designed to provide the same command-line arguments, kubeconfig